blocksds/sdk/docs/content/technical/updating_guide.md

 Please refer to the changelog for a full list of changes, including additions and enhancements to the SDK which are not listed here.

+## Upgrading to BlocksDS 1.14.2

+* ndstool now handles DSi title IDs and units codes differently.
+This shouldn't affect any regular user of BlocksDS, but it may be a problem in some unusual cases.

+  The new default title ID is `0x00030004`, not `0x00030000`.
+Also, with previous versions, title ID `0x00030000` would set the unit code to 2 and other title IDs would set the unit code to 3.
+This isn't automatic anymore.

+  Some examples if you want to preserve the old behaviour:

+  - `ndstool` with no `-u` becomes `ndstool -u 00030000`
+  - `ndstool -u 00030004` becomes `ndstool -uc 3`
+  - `ndstool -u 0003000F` becomes `ndstool -u 0003000F -uc 3`

 ## Upgrading to BlocksDS 1.14.0

 * `WiFi_Deinit()`, introduced in version 1.13.1, no longer works after starting